icpinto/DatingApp/README.md

 docker compose up --build
 ```

+> **Note:** When running the [match service](https://github.com/icpinto/match_service)
+> via its own Compose stack, connect it to the shared `dating-shared-net`
+> network as well.
+The backend container now points `MATCH_SERVICE_URL` at
+> `http://match-api:8003`, which is the hostname exposed by the match service
+> container on that network.
+This avoids `localhost` lookups from inside the
+> dating app container, which previously caused connection-refused errors when
+> synchronizing profiles.

 ## Environment Variables

 The application reads its configuration from environment variables.
 The `.env` file in the